President: Lance Morgan

 James C. Greenwood

-Chair - Mr. Johns is Adjunct Professor of Political Science, Portland State University, Portland OR.
+Chair - David Johns is Adjunct Professor of Political Science, Portland State University, Portland OR.
 He specializes in place-based ecosystem conservation on a continental scale and in assuring the accountability and financial health of small nonprofits.
 In addition to teaching law and political science, he serves as Treasurer of the Society for Conservation Biology, co-founded and remains a Board Member of the Yellowstone to Yukon Conservation Initiative and co-founded and was the first executive director of The Wildlands Project.
-Mr. Johns has published and spoken widely on the relationship of politics, science and advocacy, and brings to Marine Conservation Institute crucial insights on ecosystem-based management and nonprofit management.
-Mr. Johns received the 2007 Denver Zoological Foundation Conservation Award for his contributions to large-scale conservation efforts and his writing.
+David has published and spoken widely on the relationship of politics, science and advocacy, and brings to Marine Conservation Institute crucial insights on ecosystem-based management and nonprofit management.
+David received the 2007 Denver Zoological Foundation Conservation Award for his contributions to large-scale conservation efforts and his writing.

-President - Dr. Morgan is a marine biologist who came to Marine Conservation Institute as a Postdoctoral Fellow in 2000, moving up to Staff Scientist in 2003, Vice President for Science in 2006 and President in 2012.
+President - Dr. Lance Morgan is a marine biologist who came to Marine Conservation Institute in 2000, becoming President in 2012.
 Born in Connecticut and growing up as a son of a US Navy nuclear submarine captain, Lance learned about and became deeply committed to conserving our living oceans while living in California, Hawaii and Washington.
 Lance received his Master’s in Marine Science from San Francisco State University.
-As a graduate student he participated in 2 missions at the Aquarius underwater habitat in the Florida Keys.
 His doctoral research explored factors influencing recruitment of marine invertebrates, for which he received his PhD in Ecology from the University of California-Davis (1997).
-His postdoctoral research at Bodega Marine Laboratory and NOAA Fisheries and work at the Marine Mammal Center, further predisposed him to join Marine Conservation Institute.
-His research interests range from zoology to conservation science and he has studied taxa as diverse as deep sea corals, rockfishes, seabirds and orcas.
+His research interests range from zoology to conservation science and he has studied taxa as diverse as deep sea corals, rockfishes, seabirds and marine mammals.
 He led the identification of Marine Priority Conservation Areas from Baja California to the Bering Sea for the Commission for Environmental Cooperation (2005).
-He has explored the ocean as a SCUBA diver, aquanaut and submersible pilot.
-He has authored reports on the impacts of fishing methods on marine life as well as scientific papers on marine protected areas.
-In 2010 he traveled to the remote Johnston Atoll in the Central Pacific to help establish the first field camp at this new marine protected area.
-He currently chairs the Cordell Bank Sanctuary Advisory Council and holds a research faculty appointment at Bodega Marine Laboratory.
-His most recent conservation project is leading development of the MPAtlas.org website – a new global tool to help better understand the current state of global ocean protection.
+He has explored the ocean as a SCUBA diver, aquanaut and submersible pilot, participating in DeepWorker surveys of deep-sea corals in British Columbia waters.
+Having played a significant role in the designation of the Pacific Remote Islands Marine National Monument, Lance traveled to the remote Johnston Atoll to help establish the first field camp at this new marine protected area.
+He is currently Chairman of the Deep Sea Conservation Coalition, a member of the steering committee of the High Seas Alliance, the conservation representative to the Cordell Bank Sanctuary Advisory Council, a member of the Hope Spot science council and holds a research faculty appointment at Bodega Marine Laboratory.
+As president of Marine Conservation Institute he oversees their largest initiatives, Blue Parks and the Atlas of Marine Protection - MPAtlas.org.

 Elliott A. Norse

-Ms. Osherenko, who has decades of experience in marine and coastal conservation, as well as Arctic affairs, is a project scientist in law and policy at the Marine Science Institute of the University of California Santa Barbara (UCSB).
-She has taught courses in coastal and ocean law and policy in the Bren School of Environmental Science and Management and the Environmental Studies Program at UCSB.
+Gail Osherenko, who has decades of experience in marine and coastal conservation, as well as Arctic affairs, is an environmental lawyer turned documentary filmmaker.
+Her newest film BROKE tells the story of an oil pipeline that spilled over 140,000 gallons of crude oil onto the Gaviota coast and ocean in Santa Barbara.
+Formerly, she was a project scientist in law and policy at the Marine Science Institute of the University of California Santa Barbara (UCSB).
+She taught courses in coastal and ocean law and policy in the Bren School of Environmental Science and Management and the Environmental Studies Program at UCSB.
 Her research has focused on property rights and sea tenure, the role of marine spatial planning and ocean zoning, the public trust doctrine and the effectiveness of the California coastal management regime.
 She was a principal investigator in the National Center for Ecological Analysis and Synthesis (NCEAS) working group on Ocean Ecosystem-Based Management: The Role of Zoning, and a co-author of the most cited paper on marine spatial planning (Crowder et al., “Resolving Mismatches in U.S. Ocean Governance,” Science vol. 313, 4 Aug.
 2006).
-Ms. Osherenko is past president and a current member of the Board of the Environmental Defense Center, a non-profit environmental law firm serving the Central California Coast.
+Gail is past president and a current member of the Board of the Environmental Defense Center, a non-profit environmental law firm serving the Central California Coast. www.broketheoilspillfilm.com